ARCHER-CSE/2018-12-06-turing-hpcintro/_episodes/15-transferring-files.md

 One thing people very frequently struggle with is transferring files to and from a cluster.
-We'll cover several methods of doing this from the command line, then cover how to do this using the GUI program FileZilla, which is much more straightforwards.
+We'll cover several methods of doing this from the command line, then cover how to do this using the GUI program FileZilla.
+The method you choose will be decided by what is most covenient for your workflow.

 ## Grabbing files from the internet